Hyflux and directors under criminal investigation for suspected false and misleading statements

 CAD, MAS and ACRA have also obtained accounting and other corporate records from the firm and its subsidary, Tuaspring, as part of the investigation.

-Hyflux's directors and key officers involved in the Tuasspring Integrated Water and Power Project have also been interviewed by the authorities.
+Hyflux's directors and key officers involved in the Tuaspring Integrated Water and Power Project have also been interviewed by the authorities.

 The authorities said the review by the regulators was an "extensive exercise covering the announcements and financial statements issued by Hyflux a period of eight years between 2011 and 2018 inclusive".